The Quiet Counter

 The book is ~20,000 words — 90 minutes of focused reading.
 The Offer Audit is designed to be run on a real package in under 90 minutes.
 The Stress Test takes 30 minutes.
 If your offer deadline is in five days, you can have the audit done tonight and a clean written counter ready before the recruiter starts pushing.

 Use the framework on a real offer for thirty days.
-If you don’t find at least one specific clause, term, or number you would have signed past, email hello@thequietcounter.com.
+If you don’t find at least one specific clause, term, or number you would have sailed past, email hello@thequietcounter.com.
 Full refund.
 You keep the materials.

-Free
+Free download

 No spam.
 Unsubscribe anytime.
 Roughly one email a month if I have something worth saying.